 The goal of living underground on Mars

 What are your thoughts on living underground on Mars?
-What are the biggest challenges of terraforming mars that you foresee?
-Do you think we should drill our own tunnels?
+What do you foresee as the biggest challenges of terraforming Mars?
+Do you think we should drill our own tunnels into Martian soil?

 Featured Image Photo Credit: European Space Agency

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).